Keyboard shortcuts

 Any command that reads a prompt from stdin and writes markdown to stdout works:

-"aiCommand": "claude -p --output-format text",
+ai_command = "claude -p --output-format text"

 If AI generation fails for a module, it falls back to template generation automatically.